kostasKar/logoMor/README.md

 The interpreter is written in vanilla JavaScript
 UI in HTML5 and CSS3
-P5.js and WebGl is used for 3D rendering
+p5.js and WebGL are used for 3D rendering
 Code editor uses CodeMirror with custom mode for the Logo language

 ## Logo language